 - Go old-school.
 Lookup court reporters or other busy scopists and pitch your services directly to them.

 This is an excellent time to remember that scoping is an in-demand job.
 If one way of finding clients isn’t working, try another.
-You’ll find the right fit for you.
+You’ll eventually find the best fit or combination for you.